 Once the cake has cooled completely you can slice it up and enjoy it or store it in an airtight container until you’re ready to serve it.

-What’s the best type of rum to use for rum cake?
+What’s the best type of rum to use?

 I prefer the taste of this cake with dark rum, Myer’s Dark Rum was my personal favorite!
 However, gold or spiced rum would work just as well in this cake too.